Mikejo5000/vsts-docs-pr/docs/work/track/define-query-hyperlink.md

 - [REST API, Wiql](https://docs.microsoft.com/en-us/rest/api/vsts/wit/wiql)

 > [!NOTE]
-> For queries made against VSTS, the WIQL length must not exceed 32K characters.
+> For queries made against Azure Codex, the WIQL length must not exceed 32K characters.
 The system won't allow you to create or run queries that exceed that length.